Annual Massachusetts Adult Immunization Conference

 The Massachusetts Department of Public Health (MDPH) Immunization Division, in coordination with the MDPH Communications Office, creates social media campaigns to discuss immunization related topics.
 These campaigns are geared towards the general public to highlight the importance of immunizations across the lifespan.

-Please follow the DPH blog and DPH twitter to see immunization related topics throughout the year.
-Healthcare professionals are encouraged to share the blog articles with their patients and retweet any tweets they find interesting.
+Please follow the DPH Twitter to see immunization related topics throughout the year.
+Healthcare professionals are encouraged to retweet messages they find interesting.

 Some examples of campaigns include: